pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlow.rst

 Many to One
 .....................................................................

-Calculates the maximum flow from many source vertices to one sink vertex in a directed graph.
+Calculates the maximum flow from all the `sources` to the `target`.

 .. code-block:: none